griff0417/ExpressAngularSeed/README.md

    2. Set the 'database_url' field to the URL of your hosted MongoDB database.
    3. Note: If you wish to use a different database, you will have to build that into the application yourself.
-4. There are two ways to start the application:
+4. There are three ways to start the application:
-   1. Nodemon is installed, so if you want the server to restart after you save a change, run `npm run dev`.
+   1. The suggested way: Run `grunt serve`.
+This will start the web server and several grunt watch tasks to automatically compile less and livereload front-end files.
+         - Running `grunt serve-b` will start the same as `grunt serve`, but will also open up your default browser to the application.
+   2. If you don't want all the features of grunt but still want a bit more than a basic express server, run `npm run dev`.
+This will start nodemon.
+Nodemon will start the web server and restart it whenever a file change is detected.
-   2. To start the application normally, run `node app.js`.
+   3. Lastly, to simply start the web server, run `npm start` or `node server.js`.
 5. To view the application, visit [http://localhost:3000](http://localhost:3000) in a browser.